Lucevar/mw-immersion-mods/articles/atmospherics.md

 **Compatibility:** MWSE-Lua only.

 [**Sound of Souls**](https://www.nexusmods.com/morrowind/mods/45657) by NullCascade
+If you've ever thought that it's a little bit creepy that Tamriel is so blasé about people walking around casually killing things so that their souls can be eternally imprisoned and used to power enchantments for cheap trinkets, this mod isn't going to change your mind.
+Soulgems in the worldspace, in the inventory, or being interacted with (ie being used for enchanting) now have a chance to play one of the sounds belonging to their creature.
+By the power of MWSE-Lua this also applies to soulgems containing creatures added by mods.
+Haunting and creepy.
+Avoid enchanters!
 **Compatibility:** MWSE-Lua only.

 [**Store Entrance Chimes**](https://www.nexusmods.com/morrowind/mods/44586) by R-zero
-Many Imperial shops now have chimes on the doors.
+Many Imperial shops and taverns now have chimes on the doors.
 Now whenever you enter a shop, one of four random sounds will play.
 The chimes are separate objects attached to the doors, so you can even walk up and ring them manually if you want.
 Like the interior weather mods, this one is great for getting rid of that sense that you're stepping into a completely different world when you enter an interior - it really helps make the transition feel grounded.
 **Compatibility:** Should be compatible with both OpenMW and MWSE-lua.

 # Worldspace
 ![Mistify](https://staticdelivery.nexusmods.com/mods/100/images/48112/48112-1590162673-1655438406.jpeg)
 [**Mistify**](https://www.nexusmods.com/morrowind/mods/48112) by Melchior Dahrk
+Mistify causes mist to appear at night or in certain weather conditions all throughout the Bitter Coast.
+It makes the swamps much spookier, and also incredibly beautiful.
+It's been optimised so the FPS impact should be relatively small.
 **Compatibility:** Should be compatible with both OpenMW and MWSE-lua.

 ![Unto Dust](https://staticdelivery.nexusmods.com/mods/100/images/48435/48435-1592855559-940453982.jpeg)